Rezonality/zep/README.md

 # Building
 You can follow the build buttons above to see the build process or look in the travis or appveyor scripts.
-There is also a sister project, [Zep Inside ImGui Demo](https://github.com/cmaughan/imgui), which shows how simple it is to add Zep to the standard ImGui demo.
-In that project, Zep is simply included using the zep.h header.
-That's the easiest way to get started if you aren't experienced with CMake.

 ## 1. Get the Source
 git clone https://github.com/cmaughan/zep zep